 The next day we went on the ferry through the inside passage.
 We arrived early in the morning to check in and go through customs.
 This was all relatively easy and soon we were on board.
 The ferry voyage was a long one but the ferry also had a movie theater, a cafeteria, and a park ranger who did talks on local wildlife which he pointed out from the deck.
 The ferry drove along the coast through islands so we could see the coast.

 This beach was full of driftwood and rocks and seemed inhospitable.
-Despite this Sam decided to go for a swim.
+Despite this, Sam decided to go for a swim.
 He returned soon after depressed from his experience.
-Sam had stepped on some rocks and also the water was very shallow and thus one had to wonder far out onto the shore.
+Sam had stepped on some rocks and also the water was very shallow and thus one had to wander far out onto the shore.

 After seeing the glacier, we were on to the Chilkat River, where grizzly bears and eagles feed on salmon.
 We camped in Kluane National Park and hiked up to the King’s Throne to take in the magnificent scenery.
 Then we soaked in Tahkini hot springs.